 The Measure D soda tax was approved by 76% of Berkeley voters on 4 November 2014 and took effect on 1 January 2015 as the first such tax in the United States.
 The measure imposes a tax of one cent per ounce on the distributors of specified sugar-sweetened beverages such as soda, sports drinks, energy drinks, and sweetened iced teas.
 In August 2016, a UC Berkeley study showed a 21% drop in the drinking of soda and sugary beverages in low-income Berkeley neighbourhoods after a few months showing that the sin tax was lowering consumption of sugary drinks.

 Part 3: Tie-back to thesis

-This demonstrates that imposing a sin-tax on sugary drinks is one way to reduce the consumption of sugar-based products.
+This demonstrates that imposing a sin tax on sugary drinks is one way to reduce the consumption of sugar-based products.
 (Assuming that your thesis is about reducing consumption of sugary products and ways to do it).

-A good argumentative essay will also have paragraphs that address counter arguments.
+A good argumentative essay will also have paragraphs that address counterarguments.
 This demonstrates your knowledge of the topic and awareness of existing opposing arguments, which will impress most readers.
-However, if you are writing at university level, this will almost always be expected of you.
+However, if you are writing at the university level, this will almost always be expected of you.

 Once you are done with your conclusion, a good idea might be to go back to your introduction and see if you want to make any changes to it.
 While writing the essay, you may have picked up on or added points that you didn’t have before.
 You could have phrased your arguments in a compelling manner that you’d like to replicate in the introduction.
 This will definitely improve the flow of your essay.